bensonbrett/17daykickstart/recipes/lean-beef-turkey-fajitas.md

 | Calcium       | ~90 mg     |

 ## Prep Tips
-- Slice the meat and vegetables in advance.
+- Slice meat and vegetables in advance.
-- Marinate the meat with the spices and olive oil for extra flavor.
+- Marinate the meat with spices and olive oil for extra flavor.